Egypt holidays

 Hurghada International Airport lies approximately 8km southwest of central Hurghada; Marsa Alam International Airport lies approximately 60km north of Marsa Alam.

-Egypt is best for...
+Egypt holidays are best for…

 Underwater explorers: With over 250km of coastal reefs, there’s plenty of opportunity for magical sea adventures.
-Sharks Bay will guarantee an unforgettable diving experience, whether you’re a green-gilled snorkeler or an expert deep sea swimmer, the Red Sea is renowned for its 1,200 species of fish, 120 of which are found nowhere else in the world.
+Sharks Bay will guarantee an unforgettable diving experience, whether you’re a green-gilled snorkeller or an expert deep sea swimmer, the Red Sea is renowned for its 1,200 species of fish, 120 of which are found nowhere else in the world.
 No wonder it’s one of the world’s top destinations for underwater explorations!

 Fast facts for Egypt